6 Ways Drinking Alcohol May Affect Your Hair

 When it comes to your hair, one of the biggest issues with drinking is alcohol and dry scalp—which leads to dry hair.
-Alcohol is dehydrating for your whole body, including your scalp and hair follicles, which require water to grow healthy hair.
-The ethanol in what you’re drinking is a diuretic, according to Medical News Today, which is dehydrating for your whole system.
+Alcohol is dehydrating your whole body, including your scalp and hair follicles, which require water to grow healthy hair.
+The ethanol in what you’re drinking is a diuretic, according to Medical News Today, which is dehydrating your whole system.
 Not only will drinking make you thirsty and probably give you a headache from lack of hydration, but it can dry out your skin and dehydrate your hair.
 Drinking in excess (and frequently) will keep your scalp and hair dried out, which is hard to counteract efficiently.
 The alcohol will continue to dehydrate your hair as long as you keep drinking.
-And dry hair is brittle and prone to damage.
+Dry hair is brittle and prone to damage.

 You can, however, help amp up the moisture in your hair with a repairing shampoo and conditioner, which are designed to give even the most damaged hair a new chance for moisture-rich, shiny healthy-looking strands.

 5. Does Drinking Alcohol Make Your Hair Gray?

 Most likely, this won’t be the case as alcohol and gray hair don’t really go hand in hand.
 Graying is largely due to genetics and natural aging, and while some research has been done on alcohol and graying, none thus far has been conclusive in linking the two.

 6. Does Drinking Alcohol Make Your Hair Greasy?